rbaltasar/super_lamp_network/README.md

 Not all effects depend on all those parameters, and for some effects, a right parameter is mandatory.
 The following table shows the current available effects and their parameters:
 <List of static effects>

-Most of these effects are based on the effect library <effect library> but refactored in an "asynchronous blynk" style to avoid blocking calls.
+Most of these effects are based on the third party effect library (see third party libraries) but refactored in an "asynchronous blynk" style to avoid blocking calls.

 ### Music effects functionality